EBI-Metagenomics/EMG-docs/docs/faqs.rst

 I have submitted my data - how do I trigger the analysis?
 ---------------------------------------------------------
 There is no manual way to trigger analysis.
 If you have provided `access agreement <https://www.ebi.ac.uk/metagenomics/submit>`_ for MGnify, we will pick up your sequences from ENA automatically and queue them for analysis.
 Access agreements previously provided to EBI Metagenomics will apply to MGnify.

 Do you have an API?
 -------------------
 Yes, we do.
-In the beginning of December 2017 we have released a first version of our new :ref:`RESTful API <restapi>`, which provides a rich search and retrieval interface for programmatic access to our data.
+In the beginning of December 2017 we released the first version of our new :ref:`RESTful API <restapi>`, which provides a rich search and retrieval interface for programmatic access to our data.

 How can I download several sets of data?
 ----------------------------------------
 While our API is currently not supporting this, we have Python scripts allowing users to automatically download most processed files from the MGnify website.
 The scripts and instructions for bulk downloading from the latter resource can be found `here <https://github.com/ProteinsWebTeam/ebi-metagenomics/wiki/Downloading-results-programmatically>`_.

 How can I bulk download metadata?
 -----------------------------------